 ONLINE BOOKING SUSPENDED 

 HUB Clinics: Extended Access

-Wellbrook Medical Centre is one of 8 local GP practices who are working together to try new models for improving access and offering additional appointments to our patients.
+Wellbrook Medical Centre is one of 8 local GP practices who are working together to improve access and offer additional appointments to our patients.

 HUB appointments can be booked by our Reception team on a daily basis and are for acute (recent) problems.
 You will be treated by a GP or Advanced Nurse Practitioner, who (with your consent) will have access to your full medical records.